 Discover the weather-sensitivity of products

-Many players are already applying the principles of meteo-marketing to their digital signage campaigns, reporting double-digit sales increases during targeted periods.
-Stella Cidre, for example, reported a 65.6% increase in sales during the test period compared with the previous year. (source: Nielsen Sales data 2013) La Redoute reported a 34% increase in traffic and a 17% increase in sales directly induced by weather-triggered digital signage campaigns.
+Many players are already applying the principles of meteo-marketing to their digital signage campaigns, and are seeing double-digit increases in sales during targeted periods.
+For example, Stella Cidre reported a 65.6% increase in sales during the test period, compared with the previous year. (source: Nielsen Sales data 2013) La Redoute reported a 34% increase in traffic and a 17% increase in sales directly induced by weather-triggered digital signage campaigns.

 Other types of contextualized advertising